Home > Motherboard > Motherboard Buyer's Guide

 • Very gamer focused – If you don't like that kind of thing

 At the higher end of the spectrum, for motherboards to match the 7800X3D, we have the ASUS ROG Crosshair X670E Hero, an option that leaves nothing behind.
 It very much doesn’t shy away from the gamer aesthetic, with a bunch of LED screens and RGB flashing across the board.
-Along with all the hefty heatsinks and built-up armor on the mobo, it certainly isn’t light and quite a solid bit of kit to try and move around and install.
+Along with all the hefty heatsinks and built-up armor on the mobo, it certainly isn’t light and is quite a solid bit of kit to try and move around and install.

 But that does come as a benefit to most, considering the back is also covered, keeping the solder and pins safe and a bit more robust.
-So not only helps with shorts but also the cooling of the whole board as it can be vital to its power supply and providing the best performance to the processor.
+So not only helps with shorts but also the cooling of the whole board, as it can be vital to its power supply and providing the best performance to the processor.

 This motherboard is perfect for those who do not want to be held back when it comes to features or technology.
 This is one of the best offerings on the X670E chipset, and if you can afford it, it will serve you very well for years to come.